Degiacomi-Lab/molearn/README.md

 #### Anaconda installation from conda-forge ####

-The most recent release can be obtained through Anaconda:
+The most recent release can be obtained through Anaconda.
+It is recommended to specify the latest version in installation:

-`conda install molearn -c conda-forge` or the much faster `mamba install -c conda-forge molearn`
+`conda install molearn=2.0.3 -c conda-forge` or the much faster `mamba install -c conda-forge molearn=2.0.3`

 We advise the installation is carried out in a new environment.